Anvesha4/AI-Reversi-Game-Playing-Agent/README.md

 #AI Reversi Game Playing Agent

-The agent predicts the next move in the game, using the following three algorithms
+The AI agent predicts the next move for a player in the Reversi game using the Greedy, MinMax, and Alpha-Beta pruning algorithms with positional weight evaluation functions as heuristic.
+Following three algorithms are used.

 1. Greedy
 2. MinMax